News

 100 Leaders - Dr Leanne Te Karu

-Dr Leanne Te Karu a member of LIPPE and APC’s Indigenous Health Strategy Group, was acknowledged on the 100 Māori Leaders website.
+Dr Leanne Te Karu a member of the LIPPE® Network and APC’s Indigenous Health Strategy Group, was acknowledged on the 100 Māori Leaders website.
 It recognises the current and emerging Māori Leaders who are actively influencing and creating change across our health system.

 Read full article